camdagr8/butter-assemble/README.md

 #### Views

 Views are unique pages templated using Handlebars.
-These are both Fabricator pages and user-created pages (i.e. example templates)
+These are both Butter pages and user-created pages (i.e. example templates)

 View example: